 The Peterson Road corridor capacity improvement effort is moving forward.
-The project to widen Peterson Road to five lanes from US 45 to west of IL Route 83 is now 25% complete with all lanes including the intersection improvements at IL Route 83 expected to be open to traffic by the end of the year.
-The improvement to widen Peterson Road from west of IL Route 83 to west of Alleghany Road is now in the final design and ROW acquisition stage with construction expected to begin construction in the first half of 2015 and be complete by the end of 2016.
+The project to widen Peterson Road to five lanes from US 45 to west of IL Route 83 is now 80% complete with all lanes including the intersection improvements at IL Route 83 now open to traffic.
+Learn more.
+The improvement to widen Peterson Road from west of IL Route 83 to west of Alleghany Road is expected to begin construction in the first half of 2015 and be complete by the end of 2016.
 Learn more.

 Maximize Use of Technology

 LCDOT continues to meet with members of the Lake County Coordinated Transportation Services Committee (LCCTSC) and township representatives regarding coordination of existing paratransit services in the county.
 Last summer, the LCDOT applied for a grant on behalf of the LCCTSC for coordination of existing paratransit services in the Central Lake County area.
 We’ve received notification from the RTA that the project has been selected to receive approximately $164,000 of federal funding.

 The Washington Street bike path project went out to bid late last year.
 This project will construct a segment of path from Atkinson Road to the College of Lake County and will connect residents with the existing Atkinson Road path system in Grayslake and the Rollins Savanna Forest Preserve.
 Eleven of the 24 improvement projects that will be awarded during the first six months of 2015 include non-motorized travel improvements.